christopherchapman.org

 This web page will focus ghost jobs.

-My definition of ghost jobs is: advertisements from actual organizations who do employ people, but who do not intend to hire anyone from the resumes collected from a given advertisement.
+Advertisements from actual organizations which do employ people, but which do not intend to hire anyone from the resumes collected from a given advertisement.

 Ghost jobs are far more frightening than any of the paranormal themes discussed by Art Bell.